 MEET OUR TEAM

 The people are the church.
-We invite you to meet our parishioners and staff.
+We invite you to meet our parishioners, staff, and vestry.

 FR.
 LEE DOMENICK